Lightning-AI/lit-llama/howto/finetune_adapter_v2.md

-# Finetuning with Adapter
+# Finetuning with Adapter v2

-[LLaMA-Adapter](https://arxiv.org/abs/2303.16199) is a form of prefix-tuning that prepends a learnable adaption-prompt to the inputs of the attention blocks in LLaMA.
-In total, there are only 1.2M parameters to update during finetuning, which significantly reduces the memory footprint and speeds up training.
+[LLaMA-Adapter v2](https://arxiv.org/abs/2304.15010) is a form of prefix-tuning that prepends a learnable adaption-prompt to the inputs of the attention blocks in LLaMA.
+In total, there are only ~4 M parameters to update during finetuning, which significantly reduces the memory footprint and speeds up training.

 We are able to demonstrate instruction-finetuning Lit-LLaMA 7B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single GTX 3090 (24GB) GPU**.
 If using 8 GPUs, finetuning can be completed in under 1 hour.

 If you are new to LLaMA-Adapter and are interested to learn more about how it works before proceeding with the finetuning guide below, you might find our article [Understanding Parameter-Efficient Finetuning of Large Language Models: From Prefix Tuning to LLaMA-Adapters](https://lightning.ai/pages/community/article/understanding-llama-adapters/) helpful.

-## LLaMA-Adapter v2
+## LLaMA-Adapter v1 versus LLaMA-Adapter v2

-The LLaMA-Adapter authors developed a newer adapter method called LLaMA-Adapter v2, which is related to this LLaMA-Adapter method but includes more trainable parameters.
-LLaMA-Adapter v2 is also available via Lit-LLaMA; you can read more about it in [the related how-to doc here](./finetune_adapter_v2.md).
+LLaMA-Adapter v2 extends the original LLaMA-Adapter idea by adding trainable bias and scale parameters to each linear layer in the transformer.
+Furthermore, LLaMA-Adapter v2 makes the normalization layers trainable.
+Where the 7B LLaMA model has 1.2M trainable parameters with LLaMA v1, LLaMA-Adapter v2 adds 2.8 M trainable parameters for the bias and scale parameters and ~300k trainable parameters for the normalization layers.
+So, adapter v2 has ~4.3 M trainable parameters in total.

+If you are interested in using the more lightweight LLaMA-Adapter v1 approach, see [the related LLaMA Adapter how-to doc here](./finetune_adapter.md).

+While LLaMA-Adapter v2 increases the number of trainable parameters from 1.2 M (from LLaMA-Apdapter v1) to 4.3 M, the inference cost is not significantly impacted.
+This is because the additional bias and scale parameters are cheap to compute in the forward pass, and the RMSNorm parameters are already included in the base model.
+In LLaMA-Adapter v1, the RMSNorm parameters are not trainable.

 ## Preparation